millengustavo/causality/README.md

 # My notes and examples on Causality

-- The Book of Why: The New Science of Cause and Effect - Dana Mackenzie and Judea Pearl [[open notes]]()
+- The Book of Why: The New Science of Cause and Effect - Dana Mackenzie and Judea Pearl [[open notes]](./the-book-of-why/notes.md)

 # Applications